prozumrut/U.S.-Medical-Insurance-Costs/README.md

 * **Correlation:** Smoking has a high positive correlation of **0.79**, indicating it is the strongest predictor of high charges in this dataset.
 * **Cost Gap:** On average, smokers are charged **\$32,050**, while non-smokers are charged only **\$8,434**.
-* **Insight:** A smoker’s medical charges are nearly **4x higher** than those of a non-smoker.
+* **Insight:** A smoker’s charges are nearly **4x higher** than those of a non-smoker.
 This suggests that smoking cessation programs could be the most effective way to reduce overall insurance payouts.

 ### 2. The Impact of Aging